mmduffel/student_performance_project/src/README.md

 ## Purpose

 The cleaning and analysis processes are stored in separate Google Colab notebooks to keep each stage of the student performance project organized and clearly documented.
+The analysis notebook generates the final dataset and visualization outputs stored in the `results` folder.